livia-ai/livia-ai.github.io/src/routes/blog/2022-06-exploring-similarity.md

 * Don't overthink it.
 * Focus on image motives and themes, ignore the medium (e.g. painting, sculpture,...)
 * Trust your instincts and rate according to your first impression.
-* If a triple is confusing, this is likely due to ambiguous keywords.
-Simply skip the triplet.
+* If a triplet looks confusing, this is likely due to ambiguous keywords.
+In this case, you can simply skip it.

 <iframe
   src="https://rate-this-triplet.no5.at/embed.html"